rickwassing/cicada-develop/docs/overview-settings-files.rst

 Default Import Settings
 =======================

 Some Raw Data that can be imported into Cicada require some guidance on how Cicada should read the file that contains the Raw Data.
-For instance, a sleep diary can have many different formats, and Cicada is not smart enought to know all of them by heart.
+For instance, a sleep diary can have many different formats, and Cicada is not smart enough to know all of them by heart.
 The individual import settings are stored in separate JSON settings files (see below).
 The location of the file **that should be used by default** is stored in the main Cicada Settings file in an 'object' called 'importSettings'.

 .. code-block:: json